 How Exactly Does Xfinity Mobile Work?

 Xfinity Mobile combines Verizon's LTE network with Comcast's Wi-Fi hotspots.
 (Credit: Comcast)For the most part, Xfinity Mobile works just like any other wireless carrier.
 The two most notable differences are you must maintain a Comcast subscription and your connection will automatically transfer over to a Comcast Wi-Fi hotspot when one is in range.
-The latter should typically represent a boost in speed, and if you aren’t on the unlimited data plan, it will help save you data charges.
+(There's a pretty good chance one will be — Comcast says it has 18 million hotspots around the country.)
+Using Wi-Fi instead of a cell tower should typically represent a boost in speed, and if you aren’t on the unlimited data plan, it will help save you data charges.
 (Several other low-cost carriers, such as Republic Wireless and TextNow, both use this Wi-Fi/cellular approach).

 How Much Does Xfinity Mobile Cost?

-Prices vary from $12 a month up to $65 a month, depending on the options you choose and your existing Comcast package.
+Prices vary from $12 a month up to $45 a month, depending on the options you choose.
 Be aware that these prices do not include taxes and fees, which will vary from state to state.
+When Comcast originally launched Xfinity Mobile, it had suggested only customers with select packages would qualify for the $45-a-month pricing on unlimited data while others would pay $65, but that $65 tier seems to be MIA.
+(Not that you'll hear Xfinity Mobile customers complain about that.)

 The bare minimum $12 plan gets you 1GB of data along with unlimited talk and text.
 If you go beyond 1GB, you are charged an additional $12 per GB.
 Comcast rounds up, so 2.1GB or 2.9GB of data usage would both be treated as 3GB, and cost you $36.